 Fort Lauderdale airport shooting

-More than an hour after the shooting, tensions remained high, a witness told CNN.
+More than an hour after the shooting, tensions remained high at the airport, a witness told CNN.
 "Everyone sprinted outside again.
 We are back out on the tarmac," Judah Fernandez said, adding that it was unclear why people had rushed outside.

+Police officers stand on the perimeter road at the Fort Lauderdale-Hollywood International Airport.

 Fort Lauderdale airport shooting